Aureliusf/nixOS-n8n/readme.md

 This setting works even in more complex multi-file configuration system like in my regular dotfiles.

 # Serve
+The easiest and safest way I found to serve a locally hosted service through a public domain that can get Let's Encrypt SSL certificates is with an ssh tunnel.
+I started using Serveo with worked great BUT it would disconnect at once a day even when using autossh.
+For that I had to move into hosting my own public facing server.
+I chose to use Vultr with the cheapest possible VPS.
+It runs nginx in an AlmaLinux system.

+This is the flow for a given user:
 ````mermaid
 graph TD
     A[Client Browser] -->|HTTP/S Request| B(base.org.es)